In this article

 Agency: JWT Orland

-In spite of losing the iconic slogan after a brief legal battle in 2004, Kit Kat recently reclaimed the line and proudly uses the same slogan it had nearly 60 years ago.
+In spite of losing the iconic slogan after a brief legal battle in 2004, Kit Kat recently reclaimed the phrase and proudly uses the same great slogan it had nearly 60 years ago.

 3. California Milk Processor Board's Marketing Slogan – Got Milk? was popularized by Michael Bay (yes, THAT Michael Bay)